maticnetwork/whitepaper/README.md

   - "Withdraw only" mode: Matic can go in withdraw only mode after certain time with no checkpoints (~ around 2 days).
 All users must start exit process(ref #13) by proving tokens from last known checkpoints.
 Problem with this approach would be "loss of valid transactions from last checkpoints"

-  - Start ceremony(ref #12) to choose next set of Delegates: ceremony will start to select next round of delegates and selected delegates will resume chain from last checkpoints and start validating pending transactions (if any)
+  - Start ceremony(ref #12) to choose next set of Block Producers: ceremony will start to select next round of Block Producers and selected Block Producers will resume chain from last checkpoints and start validating pending transactions (if any)

 3. Checkpoint withhold after burn tokens on Matic

   This will only happen when there is fraud on Matic chain.
 Mitigation would be the same as 2.

-4. A Delegate changes token balance while relaying deposits.
+4. A Block Producer changes token balance while relaying deposits.

   Mitigation would be the same as 2.

-5. A Delegate changes token balance while transfer.
+5. A Block Producer changes token balance while transfer.

   Mitigation would be the same as 2.

-6. A Delegate generates token for particular address
+6. A Block Producer generates token for particular address

   Mitigation would be the same as 2.

-7. A Delegate generates, transfers and burns tokens between in two checkpoints
+7. A Block Producer generates, transfers and burns tokens between in two checkpoints

   Mitigation would be the same as 2.

-8. A rationale of how a Delegate can be trustless entity (eventually on our roadmap)
+8. A rationale of how a Block Producer can be trustless entity (eventually on our roadmap)

-  - Use appcoin security for Delegate collateral and discourage Matic token damaging + short selling
+  - Use appcoin security for Block Producer collateral and discourage Matic token damaging + short selling

-  - Make Solvency Proof mandatory before assigning one as a Delegate.
+  - Make Solvency Proof mandatory before assigning one as a Block Producer.
 Rich man can game with this Solvency Proof but appcoin   above will mitigate attacking chain

-  - Validator-level censorship can be mitigated via forcing Delegate to include TX in next 5 (or so) checkpoints
+  - Validator-level censorship can be mitigated via forcing Block Producer to include TX in next 5 (or so) checkpoints

   - If government gets to know who is maintaining Matic chain and bans that entity’s activity, slash that node and choose alternative from outside of that country